mixmaxhq/mongo-cursor-pagination/README.md

   next: 'eyIkb2lkIjoiNTgwZmQxNmFjYTJhNmIyNzE1NjJkOGI4In0' }
 ```

-See source for documentation on parameters.

 ### Using with Express

 A popular use of this module is with Express.
-The module already returns url-safe strings for its `previous` and `next` cursors, so it's safe to return those cursors directly.
+As a convenience for this use-case, this module returns url-safe strings for `previous` and `next`, so it's safe to return those strings directly.

 ```js
 router.get('/myobjects', (req, res, next) => {